arrowhead-f/x509-profile/proposal.md

 The reason for this is that they are all set arbitrarily by the creator of each certificate.
 An adversary with a given certificate could create another certificate with the same values, allowing it to masquerade as the owner of the original certificate without knowledge of its private key.

-What _should_ be used, rather, is either (1) the cryptographic hash of an entire certificate in DER form (i.e. its fingerprint) or (2) the cryptographic hash of its `subjectPublicKey` value (excluding the tag, length, and number of unused bits) of the `subjectPublicKeyInfo` field, also in its DER form.
+What _should_ be used, rather, is either (1) the cryptographic hash of an entire certificate in its DER form (i.e. its fingerprint) or (2) the cryptographic hash of its `subjectPublicKey` value (excluding the tag, length, and number of unused bits) of the `subjectPublicKeyInfo` field, also in its DER form.
 While the second of these two identifiers will be equal to the `Subject Key Identifier` for a conformant certificate, it _should not_ be generally assumed that a given certificate is conformant.
 Both of these hashes include the public key of the certificate owner, which means that it becomes harder for an adversary to create a counterfeit certificate.
 We _recommend_ that the certificate hash (fingerprint) be generally used as identifier, as it protects the integrity of the entire certificate as opposed to only one field of it.